 Both devices charge wirelessly and can be topped up by Samsung’s Wireless Powershare feature.

 Samsung says the Galaxy Watch 3 is 14% thinner than the Galaxy Watch, 8% smaller overall, and 15% lighter.
 Not bad!

 One popular feature that’s returning is the physical rotating bezel.
 Samsung had a hit on its hands (or wrists?) with the original Galaxy Watch’s bezel, which rotated for easier navigation through the software.
 The company removed it entirely from the Galaxy Watch Active, then added a pseudo-rotating bezel on the Active 2 that was “rotated” by touch.

 You can buy the 45mm Galaxy Watch 3 in Mystic Black and Mystic Silver colorways, and the 41mm Galaxy Watch 3 comes in Mystic Bronze and Mystic Silver.
-All Galaxy Watch 3s are made of stainless steel, but a 45mm size SKU with a titanium build will launch at a later date.
+Samsung released a Galaxy Watch 3 variant made of titanium on October 2.
+It’s only available in the 45mm size, though.

 You can get both sizes of the Galaxy Watch 3 with Bluetooth+Wi-Fi connectivity or LTE+Bluetooth+Wi-Fi.

 Interestingly, Samsung is keeping these watches powered by its own Exynos 9110 SoC, which is the same processor that powered the first Galaxy Watch.
 It’s also upping the RAM from 768MB to 1GB and upping the storage from 4GB to 8GB.

 Samsung Galaxy Watch 3 vs Galaxy Watch: What’s new?